joshmcarthur/vagrant-list/README.md

 `vagrant-list` adds a command to the Vagrant CLI to list both all VMs known to VirtualBox, as well as any that are running.
 It's handy for seeing what all your VMs are up to.

-### How do I install it?
+### How do I install it using `vagrant`?

-If you are using the packaged version of `vagrant` from [the Vagrant homepage]()http://downloads.vagrantup.com/) then you simply install this gem as a plugin by entering the following command in your terminal:
+If you are using the packaged version of `vagrant` from [the Vagrant homepage](http://downloads.vagrantup.com/) then you simply install this gem as a plugin by entering the following command in your terminal:

 ``` bash
 vagrant plugin install vagrant-list
 ```

+### How do I install it using Rubygems?

 If you have vagrant installed from Rubygems, then you need to do a little more work - first, you can install the gem from [Rubygems](https://rubygems.org):